nicolaiprodromov/outlier_wormhole/README.md

    oai_port=11434
    ```

-3. run your local chrome, login to outlier and exit.
+3. run your local chrome, login to outlier and exit, after that run chrome in headless mode to convert your profile and exit:

+> `/path/to/chrome --user-data-dir=/path/to/chrome-profile --headless --remote-debugging-port=9222`

 4. point the docker-compose file to the chrome executable and copy (recommended) the profile folder to the location you specified in the `docker-compose.yml`.